HectareaGalbis/adp/docs/user-api.md

 ```

 ````
-Add a reference to a variable when using the macros text, table or itemize.
-The argument is a symbol denoting a variable defined with adp:deconstant, adp:define-symbol-macro, adp:defparameter or adp:defvar.
+Add a reference to a variable when using the macros text, cell or item.
+The argument is a symbol denoting a variable defined with adp:defconstant, adp:define-symbol-macro, adp:defparameter or adp:defvar.
 ````

 <h4 id="function:ADP:FUNCTION-REF">Macro: FUNCTION-REF</h4>